Weakly Special Manifolds with no rational curves: Statements

 \section{Statements}

-A connected complex space $X$ is (Brody) \textit{hyperbolic} if every holomorphic map $\mathbf{C} \longrightarrow X$ is constant \cite{Brody}.
-Obstructions to hyperbolicity come from the presence of non-constant holomorphic maps $\mathbf{P}^1 \longrightarrow X$ (i.e., rational curves) and $\mathbf{T}^n \longrightarrow X$ (i.e., images of Abelian varieties).
-Lang \cite[Conjecture 5.7, p.
-123]{Lang} conjectured that for projective manifolds, these are the only obstructions to $X$ being hyperbolic.

-Our first main theorem shows that this conjecture follows from the abundance conjecture (Conjecture~\ref{abund}) and the existence of enough rational curves on terminal Calabi--Yau and hyperk\"ahler varieties (Conjecture~\ref{CY+}).
+We will show that as a consequence of the abundance conjecture (Conjecture~\ref{abund}) and the existence of a Zariski dense set of rational curves on Calabi--Yau and hyperk\"ahler terminal models (Conjecture~\ref{CY+}), the following equivalences hold:

-\begin{theorem} Assume Conjecture~\ref{abund} and \ref{CY+}.
-If a projective manifold $X$ does not contain any rational curve or image of a simple Abelian variety, then $X$ is hyperbolic and canonically polarised. \end{theorem}

-More generally, Lang introduced the notion of `exceptional locus' $W$ of any projective manifold $X$, as the Zariski closure of all entire curves contained in $X$, and conjectured (see Conjecture \ref{Lang-orb}) that $W\subsetneq X$ if (and only if) $X$ is of general type.
-The subvariety $W$, if nonempty, is thus an obstruction to the hyperbolicity of $X$.
-It obviously contains all Zariski closures of entire curves of $X$.

-Our second theorem (Theorem~\ref{spec}) explains why only Abelian varieties, besides rational curves, appear as minimal obstructions to the hyperbolicity of complex projective manifolds.
-Indeed, the algebraic obstructions to hyperbolicity are the Zariski closures of entire curves.
-Lang's second conjecture (see Conjecture~\ref{Lang-orb} below) implies that these Zariski closures are `weakly special' in the following sense \cite{Ca04}.

-\begin{definition} A projective manifold $X$ is \textit{weakly special} if there is no finite \'etale cover of $X$ with a rational fibration onto a (positive-dimensional) variety of general type. \end{definition}

-Our second main result then shows that if the Zariski closure of an entire curve does not contain a rational curve, it must be the image of an Abelian variety.